kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 ## Security gone wrong

-[T-Systems Hungary][t-systems-hu-website] (which is owned by [Magyar Telekom Nyrt.][telekom-website] which is owned by [Deutsche Telekom][deutsche-telekom-website]) developed an online shop for tickets and monthly Budapest-passes for the public transportation company of Budapest ([BKK Zrt.][bkk-website]) that was made available for the masses on 14th July.
+[T-Systems Hungary][t-systems-hu-website] (which is owned by [Magyar Telekom Nyrt.][telekom-website] which is owned by [Deutsche Telekom][deutsche-telekom-website]) developed an online shop for tickets and monthly passes for the public transportation company of Budapest ([BKK Zrt.][bkk-website]) that was made available for the masses on 14th July.

 ![BKK Online shop][bkk-app]